Somayeh-abedian/openEHR-Fellowship/docs/index.md

 # 🎓 openEHR Fellowship Project
-Welcome to the official documentation of **Somayeh Abedian's openEHR Fellowship**!
+Welcome to the official documentation of **Somayeh Abedian's Fellowship Project**!

 ## 🎯 Project Main Goal
 To develop conceptual models for key **Patient-Generated Health Data (PGHD)** using openEHR’s archetype-based modeling framework, and to: